SourcePot/BankHolidays/README.md

 Depending on the country, dates are derived from rules (such as for Germany) or a goverment internet resource is used (such as *Gov.uk*).

+>[!NOTE]
+>The UK bank holidays cover only a couple of years into the past and future.

 You can install the www-project using composer: `composer create-project sourcepot/bankholidays {target dir}` Just set your www-root directory to `{target dir}/src/www/`.

->[!NOTE]
->The UK bank holidays cover only a couple of years into the past and future0.

 ## Code samples